EBI-Metagenomics/mgnifams/README.md

 ![alt text](images/end-to-end.jpg)

-The end-to-end MGnifams pipeline chains the subworkflows of three thematically different workflows; setup_clusters, generate_families and annotate_families.
-Running the whole end-to-end pipeline in one step is not realistic with the current number of input sequences, due to the lengthy execution of the generate_families subworkflow.
-This would find use for estimated input sets of 1-10M sequences instead of 700M.
+The end-to-end MGnifams pipeline chains the subworkflows of three thematically different workflows; setup_clusters, generate_nonredundant_families and annotate_families.
 After the pipeline finishes, the export_data workflow must be executed to produce all necessary CSV files to be then imported in an sqlite database (mgnifams.sqlite3).
 Following, the bin/helper/append_blobs_sqlite.py must be run, to append all blob file items to the db.
 Then, the db must be copied to either the mgnifams-site repo for local testing, or directly to ifs (/nfs/public/rw/metagenomics/mgnifams/dbs) to be finally deployed online with k8s.

-A more realistic scenario is breaking the MGnifams pipeline into four main workflows (each consisting of its respective same-coloured subworkflows below) and executing them one after the other as shown below:
+Another option is running the MGnifams pipeline’s four main workflows sequentially, each consisting of its respective same-coloured subworkflows below:

 ![alt text](images/workflows.png)